battaglia-v/Ala_Andriuta/README.md

-:dancer: Ala Andriuta - showcasing a web-app homepage in the style of a resume for a close friend of mine.
+:dancer: Ala Andriuta ~ showcasing a web-app homepage to highlight the professional accomplishments for a close friend of mine.

 :telescope: Bootstrap 4 + Javascript ES6